 I like using this floating topwater bait when I want a more subtle presentation.

 - Reduced sound over original

 Top Water Fishing Tips

-As for the Fishing rod of choice for me personally, it’s a 7’3 Medium Fast with a softer tip so I can sling these baits out a good distance and cover the maximum amount of water per my fishing time.
-I like the softer tip because these strikes most of the time come in very fast and strong if I have a fishing rod with a stiff tip it will result in less fish hooked, more hooks bent.
+As for the Fishing rod of choice for me personally, it’s a 7’3 Medium Fast with a softer tip so I can sling these baits out a reasonable distance and cover the maximum amount of water per my fishing time.
+I like the milder end because these strikes come in very fast and strong if I have a fishing rod with a stiff tip, it will result in less fish hooked, more hooks bent.